birchpoplar/saasops/README.md

 - **Why CLI?** - easy to get to a first working app, and for early-stage B2B startups the volume of contract activity tends to be low enough such that CLI poses little impact on productivity.
 An API and browser UI/UX can be added later once main platform sufficiently developed
 - **Reconciliation to accounting** - standard reports with recognized revenue enable reconciliation to accounting data.
 ## Future
+To be added.

+## Documentation
+Current documentation can be found [here](https://birchpoplar.github.io/saasops/) on GitHub Pages.

 ## Demo: Adding Customers, Contracts and Segments
 https://github.com/birchpoplar/saasops/assets/4149682/c59e6287-323c-464e-a986-887f45488c54